 - R: Samsung uses ‘R‘ at the beginning of the serial number of all its smartphones and tablets.
 It represents the product code assigned by the manufacturer to determine the device’s family.
 So, even if you own a Samsung Galaxy Tab, its serial code would start with the R product code.

 - Z8: The 2nd and 3rd characters of the serial number of Samsung devices represent the code of the Samsung factory and the country where a phone or tablet was assembled.
-Since Z8 is present in the serial numbers of my Galaxy Note 10 and S8 both and the backside of both the devices have “Manufactured in India” mentioned, I believe Z8 is the code of one of the Samsung mobile production units in India.
+Since ZC and Z8 are present in the serial numbers of my Galaxy S23 Ultra and Note 10 respectively on the backside of both the devices that have been “Manufactured in India” mentioned, I believe ZC and Z8 are the codes for the Samsung mobile production units in India.
 Thus, these 2 characters tell about the Samsung mobile manufacturing country as well.
-Similarly, if the 2nd &3rd character of your Samsung device is C5, it’s made in Vietnam.
+Similarly, if the 2nd & 3rd characters of your Samsung device are C5, it’s made in Vietnam.

 - M: The 4th character of the serial number is the code of the year the device came into existence.
 If you check out the Samsung production date table given below, M stands for the year 2019.